com-480-data-visualization/data-visualization-project-2021-poso/README.md

 visualization/widgets.

 ### Core visualization
-Ideally, all all the visualization layouts will remain on the main page of the website.
-If implemented, the other visualizations will in some tables on the side that will be collapsed by default.
-We hope that the visualization will be self-exploratory enough, so we won't have the need to put some explanation on the main page, but in a secondary page if needed.
+Ideally, the main visualization and it's related auxiliary layouts (see [extra features](#topic-chart-and-tweets-and-news-listing)) will remain on the main page.
+If implemented, we think that we will set a new tab per secondary vizualiation.

 The core visualization consist of a network of topics, tweets and news.
 The tweets and news will be remain on an outter circle, with the different topics in the center of that circle.
 The tweets/news will be linked with their topics (possibly multiple topics per tweet or news) with very thin edges.
 The topics are linked to each others as well, with edge's thickness depending on how often two topics appear together.
 ![basic idea](sketches/simple.png)